MetPX/sarracenia/doc/UPGRADING.rst

 2.21.08
 -------

+*CHANGES*: BUGFIXED by this release: https://github.com/MetPX/sarracenia/issues/374

+sundew_extension was not appended to file name in patter match.
+This means patterns such as:

+accept .*.txt$
+reject .*.txt

+may change behaviour, as if the sundew_extension attribute is included in the message, then it's value will be appended to the url which is evaluated by accept/reject clauses.

-BUG FIXED by this release:
+*CHANGES*: BUG FIXED by this release: https://github.com/MetPX/sarracenia/issues/377

-it looks like -n (checksum based on file name) was not working as intended... for a long time, as reported in ( https://github.com/MetPX/sarracenia/issues/377 ) when multiple file versions had different sizes, they would not be identified as the same file for duplicate_suppression purposes, making the -n option quite ineffective.
+it looks like -n (checksum based on file name) was not working as intended... for a long time.
+When multiple file versions had different sizes, they would not be identified as the same file for duplicate_suppression purposes, making the -n option quite ineffective.
 Searching through the changelog, it looks like this has been present for a long time.

+*CHANGES*: BUG FIXED by this release: https://github.com/MetPX/sarracenia/issues/386

+environment variables as arguments to numeric or truth value arguments are not honoured in versions older than this.

 2.21.04